chargify/chargify_api_ares/README.md

     subscription.cancel

-See the `examples` directory for more usage examples.
+See the `samples` directory for more usage examples.

 ### Installation